 - 1. From the Port/Alpha group box, select the port/alpha of the microphone you want to un-mute. - 2.
 Right-click in the Port Status group box.
-A pop-up menu appears.

 3. From the pop-up menu, select Un-mute Microphone.

 The muted mic icon disappears in the Port Status group box and the flashing Mic Mute icon stops flashing in the keypanel display screen.